JasmnC/python_concepts/notes.md

 - used in == compareison, check value based equality

-Explain the difference between @classmethod and @staticmethod
+Explain the difference between @classmethod and @staticmethod classmethod -> bound to a class staticmethod -> behaive like a regular method

 What are property decorators in Python?
 * decorators are wrappers in a function, it's a callable that returns callable